Buell dryer: Construction

 The dryer itself is composed of a large upright cylindrical chamber, inside of which are 25 to 30 layers of trays or "hearths".
 Indirectly heated air from an oil-fired (latterly natural gas-fired) furnace or steam heater is distributed throughout the dryer by a series of fans and ducts.
-At the centre of the dryer is a rotating column, to which the trays are attached and positioned radially within the dryer.
+At the center of the dryer is a rotating column, to which the trays are attached and positioned radially within the dryer.
 Material enters the top of the dryer and lands on one of the top trays.
 As the central column rotates, fixed arms push the material off the tray, dropping it down onto the one below it.
-Gradually the material works its way down through the dryer in this manner, and after 45 minutes clay exits the bottom of the dryer onto conveyor belts.
+Gradually the material works its way down through the dryer in this manner, and after 45 minutes, clay exits the bottom of the dryer onto conveyor belts.

-Material to be dried usually enters the top of the dryer with a moisture content of around 18%, and exits as a product of around 10 to 8%.
+The material to be dried usually enters the top of the dryer with a moisture content of around 18%, and exit at around 8-10%.
 Generally, these figures all depend on the dewatering processes employed before the material reaches the dryer.
-Commonly, the Buell dryer handled shredded filter press cakes from standard square plate filter presses, although these were later replaced by a circular plate filter press capable of operating at much higher pressure.
+Commonly, the Buell dryer handled shredded filter press cakes from standard square plate filter presses, although these were later replaced by a circular-plate filter press capable of operating at much higher pressure.
 After being shredded, these press cakes were brought by conveyor belt to a paddle mixer in which the cakes were back-mixed with dried clay.
-The back mixed clay could then either be extruded into pellets and fed directly to the dryer or, depending on the grade of clay to be produced, might go through an additional stage of pug milling.
+The back-mixed clay could then either be extruded into pellets and fed directly to the dryer or, depending on the grade of clay to be produced, might go through an additional stage of pug milling.